• Skip to primary navigation

 Ingredients

-• 12 oz semi-sweet or dark chocolate roughly chopped
+• 6 oz dark chocolate roughly chopped

 • 1 cup butter (2 sticks) cut into chunks